I could not do what I do for the GIRFT programme without having done the course; it has proved to be invaluable.

-Hospital episode statistics (HES) contains details of all admissions to NHS hospitals and all NHS outpatient appointments in England and is a main data source for a wide range of healthcare analyses for the NHS, government and many other organisations and individuals.
-There is also an increasing role for this observational dataset in providing evidence-based parameters which are not collectable in trials for the economic evaluation of new technologies.
+Hospital episode statistics (HES) contains details of all inpatient admissions, outpatient appointments, and Accident & Emergency attendances to NHS hospitals in England.
+HES is a main data source for a wide range of healthcare analyses for the NHS, government and many other organisations and individuals.
+There is also an increasing role for this observational dataset in providing evidence-based parameters, which are not collectable in trials for the economic evaluation of new technologies.

 I really liked the fact that the course gave a really good insight into HES (HES is amazingly complicated!)

 This course includes instruction on how to:

 This course is offered to people working in the public sector, academia and the private sector.
 It is suitable for analysts who wish to harness the power of non-randomised episode-level patient data to shed further light on such things as patient costs and pathways, re-admissions and outcomes and provider performance.
 The workshop is suitable for individuals working in NHS hospitals, commissioning organisations and the Department of Health, pharmaceutical companies or consultancy companies and for health care researchers and PhD students.
 Overseas applicants may also find the tuition can be applied to similar scenarios in their own country, but must be aware that the tuition and exercises relate directly to HES data, which is created for, and used in, England.

 The tutors will be presenting examples of software code (Stata) that can be used to program certain data tasks (familiarity with Stata is NOT required).
 We will not hold dedicated computer-based sessions as the focus of the course is not on coding but on understanding HES data and learning how to approach and address various research questions drawing information from HES.

 Wednesday 24 May - Friday 26 May 2023

 Venue: Alcuin East Wing AEW/004, Alcuin College, University of York.

 The tutors for this course are researchers in the Centre for Health Economics, University of York